lorenzolrom/ISD-MERCURY-INFOSCAPE/docs/oldREADME.md

 and merlot.your.domain), however they can also be placed in nested folders--though I suspect symlinks will be required.

-The recommended configuration for both software packages is three separate web roots; one root for INFOCENTRAL and one for MERLOT that are not public-facing, and a third that contains two symbolic links to the aforementioned roots that is public facing.
+The recommended configuration for both software packages is three separate web roots; one root for INFOCENTRAL and one for INFOSCAPE that are not public-facing, and a third that contains two symbolic links to the aforementioned roots that is public facing.
 The symbolic links should point to the  '/public' directory, to avoid any back-end files being exposed through the internet.